 InputStream Adaptive and RTMP Input are two essential and important Kodi addons which are necessary to play certain types of streams.
 If you are having issues playing streams you may want to check if these two addons are enabled.

 In this guide we will explain to you what InputStream Adaptive and RTMP Input are and how to enable them.

-Please remember that streaming copyrighted video content may be illegal in your country.
-Protecting your privacy is becoming more and more important, especially online.
+Please remember that streaming certain video content may be illegal in your country.
+Protecting your privacy online is becoming more and more important.
 We suggest you to use a VPN.
 A VPN encrypts your traffic and stops your provider and other authorities from seeing what you do on the internet.